 - Widow Allowance.

-It’s important to know the following payments will stop once you reach Age Pension age:
+It’s important to know that JobSeeker Payment will stop once you reach Age Pension age.

 Which payments stop when you reach Age Pension age

-When you reach Age Pension age you can’t get JobSeeker Payment or Sickness Allowance.
-This is because you’ll no longer meet their eligibility requirements.
+When you reach Age Pension age you can’t get JobSeeker Payment.
+This is because you’ll no longer meet the eligibility requirements.
 You can apply to transfer to Age Pension to see if you’re eligible for that payment instead.

 What happens if you don’t get an eligible payment